dpak11/tokeniser/README.md

 # Tokie

-`Tokie` lets you securely transmit and share cookie data and token from server(NodeJS) to client and between different parties in a compact, self-contained manner.
+`Tokie` lets you securely transmit/share data as cookies and tokens from server(NodeJS) to client, and between different parties in a compact, self-contained manner.
 To ensure integrity, unique `signature`(digest) is created using your `secretKey` and attached along with `obfuscated` cookie/token in the `http header`.